cair/fast-tsetlin-machine-in-cuda-with-imdb-demo/README.md

 # Tsetlin Machine with Bitwise Operators Implemented in CUDA

 A CUDA implementation of the Tsetlin Machine (https://arxiv.org/abs/1804.01508) using bitwise operations for increased learning- and classification speed.
-On the IMDB dataset, parallell bit manipulation with CUDA leads to approx. 50 times faster learning compared to the vanilla Cython (https://github.com/cair/TsetlinMachine) and C (https://github.com/cair/TsetlinMachineC) implementations.
+On the IMDB dataset, parallel bit manipulation with CUDA leads to approx. 50 times faster learning compared to the vanilla Cython (https://github.com/cair/TsetlinMachine) and C (https://github.com/cair/TsetlinMachineC) implementations.

 ## Bit-Based Representation and Manipulation of Patterns